 Table of Contents

 Citizen Eco-Drive Promaster (BJ8050-08E): Best Overall Value For Lefties

 At first look, this watch may seem rather ordinary but its features will prove that it’s worth your every penny.
 With water-resistant to 1000 ft (300 m), this practical dive watch also makes a bold fashion statement with its thick sword hands and oversized numbers on the bezel.
 Brightly-lumed hour markers and hands make it easy to read and the black rubber strap is durable.

-If you have a bigger budget, the Citizen Eco-Drive Men’s Promaster would be a considerable upgrade.
+If you have the budget to allow for it, the Citizen Eco-Drive Men’s Promaster would be a considerable upgrade.

 The Eco-Drive technology of these watches boasts that these models no longer need any batteries since they are fueled by light.

 Both of these Citizen watches feature stainless steel case (48mm for the sports watch and 53mm for the Promaster), mineral dial window, Japanese quartz movement, rubber bands, and buckle closure to ensure durability.